Preserving Farm Fresh Eggs

-Molting is when birds may stop laying eggs to lose old feathers, and grow new ones.
+Molting is when chickens stop laying eggs.
+They start to lose old feathers, and grow new ones - it's essentially a time to rest and recover.
 Molt occurs during the fall through winter when there is a decrease in hours of sunlight.
 We do not use artificial lights to keep our hens laying throughout the cold months so we get very few eggs during until the days start getting longer.

 Last year I attempted to preserve eggs to carry us through the winter months when our hens started molting, but I had to learn the dos and don'ts of preservation the hard way, which is what i'm going to share with you after we cover a few of the basics.

 How long do fresh eggs last?

 Unwashed eggs will last for 2-3 weeks unrefrigerated, at room temperature.
 Refrigerated unwashed eggs will last up to 3-5 months.

 Fresh eggs will last longer unwashed because when the hens lay, they naturally produce a layer called the "bloom" that seals the porous shell protecting it from bacteria.

 How to wash eggs?